AlexArcPy/python-for-gis-progression-path/README.md

 * Start looking for doing certain things outside of ArcGIS such using `pandas` (eg. create a new csv file from an existing one by filtering certain rows without converting the csv file into a geodatabase table);

 * Learn best practices for organizing configuration and settings for a larger workflow where you need to keep the config values apart from the business logic (eg. using JSON or ConfigParser or init() );

-* Learn numerics, science, and data with Python with [scipy-lectures](http://www.scipy-lectures.org/)

 ## Skills